The Mom Capsule Wardrobe for Europe: 12 Pieces, Endless Outfits

 Where to Shop in Europe if You Need Extras

-Sometimes you arrive and realize you forgot something, or the weather does something completely unexpected.
+Sometimes you arrive and realise you forgot something, or the weather does something completely unexpected.
 The good news is that Europe is a fantastic place to shop, and picking up a piece or two can become part of the adventure.

 H&M is equally ubiquitous and great for affordable basics like tanks, tees, and simple accessories.